 Okay, so you can’t just strap on your snorkel and mask and dive off The Strand to experience the reef, but within an easy boat ride, there are a plethora of pristine snorkelling spots to get your Finding Nemo fix.

 Remote Area Dive offers day trips from Townsville filled with snorkelling opportunities at the relatively unknown (aka untouched!)
-Pelorus and Orpheus islands, while Adrenalin Snorkel and Dive heads to Lodestone Reef every Tuesday, Thursday, Friday and Sunday, where you’ll have the chance to snorkel over gigantic bommies and spot vivid blue starfish, squidgy sea cucumbers, and see some of the planet’s prettiest coral.
+Pelorus and Orpheus islands, while Adrenalin Snorkel and Dive heads to Lodestone Reef every Tuesday, Thursday, Friday and Sunday (subject to weather conditions and availability), where you’ll have the chance to snorkel over gigantic bommies and spot vivid blue starfish, squidgy sea cucumbers, and see some of the planet’s prettiest coral.

 2. Dive the Yongala

 Certified divers will need no introduction to Townsville, knowing that one of the world’s Top 10 dive sites lies submerged just offshore.